helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 **Important Notes:**
 - **All products** are visible by default (no status filtering)
 - Magento's enabled/disabled status field is **NOT used** for filtering
-- Custom `product_status` attribute is the correct field for filtering
+- Custom `discontinued_status` attribute is the correct field for filtering
 - `inventory_metadata.status` is for warehouse calculations (overstock/low stock), not product visibility

 ---